 “You believe in a book that has sticks turning into snakes, and you say we are the ones that need help?” — Dan Barker

-Family or cultural tradition holds the “fringe believer” captive to the belief system.
-However, they see inconsistencies in the system.
-Unfortunately, they will go along with many of the negative social biases to fit in and support harmful policies and practices even when they know they are unjust and unfair.
+Family or cultural tradition holds the fringe believer captive to the belief system even though they see inconsistencies in the system.
+Unfortunately, they go along with many of the negative social biases to fit in and support harmful policies and practices even when they know they are unjust and unfair.
 This group is more open-minded and more likely to reject the religion altogether.

 2) Moderate Believer

-The moderate believer attends religious services regularly.
-They know facts contradicting their beliefs, but they do not investigate them.
-These people often have family and business relationships intertwined with their religion which cements them into the religious narrative.
+Moderate believers attend services regularly.
+They know about many of facts contradicting their beliefs, but they choose not to believe them.
+These people often have family, business relationships, and a social network intertwined with their religion, which cements them into the religious narrative.

-They are susceptible to extremist ideas and ideologies because of their greater exposure to groupthink manipulation tactics.
-This group is also apt to follow religious TV and radio programming.
+They are more susceptible to extremist ideologies because of their exposure to groupthink manipulation tactics.
+This group often spend several hours a week watching religious TV and radio programming.
 However, they can also be powerful advocates for the truth if you can turn their passion away from religious bigotry.
 The unconventional process below is one of the best methods that can change their thinking.

 3) Hardline Believer

 The hardline believer is the person who sees their religion as their identity.
-Hardline believers attend more than one meeting a week.
-And often take courses to advance their knowledge of their sect.
-Because of their passion and devotion to the cult, they become middle-management.
+Hardline believers attend more than one meeting a week, take courses to advance their knowledge of their sect.
+Because of their devotion to the cult, they become middle-management.

-They lead small groups and help enforce the boundaries of their beliefs.
-As semi-leaders, they are influential in pushing extremist agenda items.
-They become familiar with using groupthink manipulation because they have been subject to it for so long.
+Hardliners often lead small groups and help enforce the boundaries of their beliefs, they can be influential in pushing either a liberal or extremist agenda.
+Groupthink manipulation tactics are second nature by now because they have been subject to it for so long.
 Not being aware they have been brainwashed, they mimic the same strategies to covert others.

 4) Extremist Believer

-The extremist often becomes one of the sect’s key leaders or cult.
-They tend to be charismatic and trained to use groupthink manipulation tactics.
+Extremists often become leaders.
+They tend to be charismatic, trained in groupthink manipulation tactics.
 They seek ways to spark controversy, fear, and anger.
 They build strong emotional ties that motivate the sect members to act on their behalf.